Janssena/DeepCompartmentModels.jl/README.md

 A DCM consists of a neural network and a system of differential equations.
-[Lux](https://lux.csail.mit.edu/stable/) is a machine learning library that aids in definiting complex neural network architectures.
+[Lux](https://lux.csail.mit.edu/stable/) is a machine learning library that aids in defining complex neural network architectures.
 It is automatically loaded in the REPL session after running `using DeepCompartmentModels`, so you can direclty make use of functions like `Lux.Chain` and `Lux.Dense`.